Discovering...

 Tip: Buy whole peppercorns and use a pepper mill.
 Pre-ground pepper loses its volatile oils within weeks.

-Beyond individual spices, Morocco is famous for its artfully crafted spice blends, each designed for specific dishes and cooking traditions.
+Beyond individual spices, Morocco is famous for its artfully crafted blends, each designed for specific dishes and cooking traditions.

 Where you buy matters as much as what you buy.
 These markets offer the best selection, quality, and prices across the country.